scritcash/scrit-whitepaper/scrit-whitepaper.md

     Scrit are so-called *digital bearer certificates* (DBCs) issued by mints.
 Scrit mitigates the issuer risk common in other DBC systems by employing $n$ mints in parallel.
-It has the maximally achievable transaction anonymity (the anonymity set of a DBC equals or is bigger than all DBCs ever issued in that denomination during the defined epoch) and transactions are extremely cheap and fast (settlement is network latency bound leading to sub-second confirmation times).
+It has the maximally achievable transaction anonymity (the anonymity set of a DBC equals or is greater than all DBCs ever issued in that denomination during the defined epoch) and transactions are extremely cheap and fast (settlement is network latency bound leading to sub-second confirmation times).